hpfast/webmapping_for_beginners_wiki/Leaflet-step-1.md

 ### Setting up the basics

-1. Open your text editor.
+:white_check_mark: Open your text editor.

-2. Create an empty file to make your basic HTML page.
+:white_check_mark: Create an empty file to make your basic HTML page.
 Copy the following into your file:

 ``` html
 <!DOCTYPE html>